- An interview with me for the Vaadin Community Spotlight (Apr 25, 2017)

 Great effort has been put into enhancing this plain greedy forwarding process with optimization schemes that improve the overall performance of the protocol.
 These optimizations have a signiﬁcant impact on the protocol’s behavior.
 The present work aims at investigating the Position-Based Routing protocol together with its optimization schemes.
 Prior to that, an introduction of the involved techniques and algorithms of the protocol will be given.
 The analysis undertaken in this work is facilitated by way of simulating with the ns-2 network simulator.
 The main question that is intended to be answered here is about the inﬂuence that each single optimization scheme exerts on the overall performance of the protocol.
 In order to examine this question, the protocol is simulated with the optimizations alternately switched on and off.
 Additionally, the statistical properties of the greedy forwarding process will be analyzed and interpreted.

+Apart from my personal blog, I also used to regularly write on the company blogs of Trivadis Mannheim.
+Unfortunately, these blogs have since been shut down.
 Following is a list of selected blog posts from these two company blogs.

 English Blog Posts